What areas do you service?

 Can you come out just to trim my dogs nails?

 Unfortunately it is just not feasible for me to come out for nails trims alone.
-If you would like to schedule monthly bath services nails trims are included and not only will your dogs nails be well maintained but so will their skin and coat.
+If you would like to schedule monthly bath services nails trims are included.
+Not only will your dogs nails be well maintained but so will their skin and coat.

 Do you groom cats?